-Judiciary chairman open to hearing for Supreme Court pick
+Judiciary chairman open to Supreme Court pick hearing

 Washington — The chairman of the Senate Judiciary Committee is leaving open the possibility of holding a hearing for President Barack Obama’s choice to fill a Supreme Court vacancy, amid signs of uncertainty about how Republicans would treat a nominee to replace the late Antonin Scalia. looking to reclaim the Senate majority immediately accused them of putting politics ahead of their constitutional responsibility.